tizian/tonemapper/README.md

 Tone Mapper is a a small application to compare and apply various tone mapping operators.
 It features an interactive preview and a simple GUI to tweak different parameters.

-It was written for the [Multimedia Communications (HS 2015)](https://graphics.ethz.ch/teaching/mmcom15/home.php) course at ETH Zürich.
+It was written for the [Multimedia Communications](https://graphics.ethz.ch/teaching/mmcom15/home.php) course at ETH Zürich (Fall Semester 2015).

 Available operators:
 * **Linear** - Gamma correction only